Everyone enjoys a glass of wine or a bit of whiskey from time to time, and there is nothing wrong with unwinding in that way if you enjoy it.

 When you are trying to get pregnant, it is always better to err on the side of caution.
 Ultimately, all alcohol usage should stop, especially if you are a woman.

 If you are not willing to stop your social drinking, keep this in mind:

-- One normal sized alcoholic beverage (wine, beer, cocktail, or mixed drink) contains about one half ounce (15g) of absolute alcohol.
+- One normal-sized alcoholic beverage (wine, beer, cocktail, or mixed drink) contains about half an ounce (15g) of absolute alcohol.

 - Moderate alcohol abuse typically equates to around five alcoholic drinks daily.

 - Extreme alcohol abuse equates to over eight or more alcoholic drinks in a day.

 Alcohol Does Affect Fertility

 Studies have shown that alcohol consumption can negatively impact fertility in both men and women.
 According to Drink Aware, women who are pregnant, or who are trying to get pregnant, are advised to abstain from alcohol completely.